TheOtherRolesAU/TheOtherRoles/README.md

 - The host now sees for how long the lobby will remain open
 - We changed the look/layout of the settings
 - Added a new option that deactivates skipping in meetings (if the player does not vote, he votes himself)
+- Fixed a bug where a Lovers win wasn't displayed properly

 **Version 2.1.0**
 - **New Role:** [Spy](#spy)